innoveit/react-native-ble-manager/docs/accessorykit.markdown

     const supported = await BleManager.getAccessoryKitSupported(); // returns true or false
 ```

-Since devices already connected via AccessoryKit don’t appear in the accessory picker again, it’s a better user experience to first check if there’s a device ready to use, like this:
+Because devices connected via AccessoryKit no longer show up in the picker, it’s better to first check if one is already available, like this:
 ```js

     async function getAccessoriesKitDevices() {